 21.5.
 PROVIDERs that employ or contract with licensed health care professionals are required to have a written system (policy and procedure) in place for credentialing and re-credentialing of these individuals.
 Refer to the PAYOR Provider Manual for more specific information about required credentialing and re-credentialing expectation.

-216 PROVIDER shall re-apply to PAYOR every two (2) years to continue in the PAYOR’S Provider Network.
+21.6.
+PROVIDER shall re-apply to PAYOR every two (2) years to continue in the PAYOR’S Provider Network.

 Staffing and Training Requirements